How to Install Steam on Ubuntu 20.04

 You’ll need to be logged in as a user with sudo privileges to be able to install packages on your Ubuntu system.

 Installing Steam on Ubuntu

-Installing Elasticsearch on Ubuntu is fairly straightforward.
+Installing Steam on Ubuntu is fairly straightforward.
 We’ll download the installation file from the official website and install it from the command-line: